scrapinghub/spidermon/docs/getting-started.md

         'title': u'Nchan: HTTP pub/sub server on top of nginx (via long-polling, SSE, etc)', 'url': u'https://nchan.slact.net/',
         'user': u'liotier',
-        'validation_error': defaultdict(<type 'list'>, {'title': ['Field too long']}) }
+        '_validation': defaultdict(<type 'list'>, {'title': ['Field too long']}) }

 ### Set up the Monitors
 The monitors are like test cases that will be executed to check if your crawling went OK.
-Here, you will define a monitor that ensures that each crawl gets exactly 25 items (the default amount of items in a reddit page).
+In this case, OK means that the spider extracts exactly 25 items each time it runs (25 is the default amount of items in a reddit page).

 #### Create the monitors
 The monitors will be placed in a new file called `monitors.py`.
 At first, you must define the `SpiderOpenMonitorSuite` and `SpiderCloseMonitorSuite` classes.
-In those classes you configure the actions that Spidermon will execute when your spider is starting and when it is finishing, respectively:
+In those classes you configure the actions that Spidermon will execute when your spider is **starting** and when it is **finishing**, respectively:

 `monitors.py`: